blazejsewera/blog/src/pages/ravioli-process.md

 ## Perfection in ravioli — and only ravioli

-The work is flowing going through the process of ravioli creation so smoothly that at some point
+The work is flowing through the process of ravioli creation so smoothly that at some point
 I couldn't even follow what's going on.
 The employees mastered this very narrow field perfectly.